Updated 06.24.2026

 If you are experiencing thoughts of self-harm or feeling like you might be better off gone, it is important to seek help right away.

-For adults in California, mental health care is more accessible than ever.
+Mental health care is more accessible than ever.
 Telepsychiatry allows you to meet with licensed psychiatric providers through secure video visits from home or anywhere private.
 At Remedy Psychiatry, our team uses tools like the PHQ-9 along with comprehensive evaluations to help you understand what you’re experiencing.
 If treatment is appropriate, options may include medication, therapy referrals, or lifestyle strategies tailored to your needs.

 You can learn more about Remedy’s treatment services here.